JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 The entrypoint is the `index.ts` file.
 You shoudl buidl your app there.
 The bundler (esbuild) will build and bundle everythin into `/dist/app.js`.

+## Packages

+You can import packages from esm.sh or another CDN and create a reference inside `import_map.json`.
+Then you can use them inside your project!

+> ⚠️ Please note that you should import the dependencies you want from `import_map.json` otherwise esbuild will just place import statements inside `app.js` instead of downloading and bundling the dependency!

 # Dev tools